thilinagg/HotelApp/README.md

  ## Run the project
  - connect to `http://localhost:8080/`
- - to login to system provide user name as `thilina` password `abc123`
+ - to login to system provide user name as `thilina` and password as `abc123`